-The spring annual HOA Easter event will be held on April 1st at the Jared Jensen Park at 10am.
+The spring annual HOA Easter event will be held on March 23rd at Jared Jensen Park at 10am.
 We are still looking for a few more volunteers to help during the event.
-If you would like to volunteer, please contact the community manager.
-There will be a special area for toddlers and younglings as usual.
+If you would like to volunteer, please contact the Community Manager.
+There will be a special area for young children as usual.
 The Easter Bunny will be available for pictures during the event.